 - The new tooling called “@c8y/cli” can be used to build AngularJS applications until 9.25.x

-- Angular-only applications (= applications that are not extending our default applications: Cockpit, Device Management and Administration) can be build since 9.16.x as beta (yellow).
-The beta ended in 9.25.x.
+- Angular-only applications (= applications that are not extending our default applications: Cockpit, Device Management and Administration) can be built since 9.16.x as beta (yellow).
+The beta ended at 9.25.x.

 - Hybrid applications are applications that run with Angular and AngularJS at the same time and enable the use of existing AngularJS plugins in a modern Angular application.

 Deprecating custom manifests

 Now developers have at their disposal all modern JS, so they just need to use normal ESM to import and export dependencies.
 Although the manifest files will still work, they are no longer required.
 We still support manifest files as entry points, so it is possible to use these as well as normal package.json files.

 The cumulocity.json manifest is in practice a module descriptor, so with @c8y/cli (which uses webpack as a module bundler) applications and plugin manifests are resolved and loaded into webpack as any other module, by using custom loaders and resolvers.

 For example, built-in AngularJS plugins are now included like this: